Yashagrahari07/Yashagrahari07/README.md

 # Hi there 👋
 - 💫 I'm Yash Agrahari currently pursuing BTech from Jaypee University of Engineering and Technology.
 - 🔭 I’m currently working on various Projects.
 - 🌱 I’m currently learning various Topics.
-And I'm passionate about Competitive Programming as well as Web Development.
+And I'm passionate about Problem Solving as well as Web Development.
-- 💬 Ask me about Python and C++
+- 💬 Ask me about C++ and Python
 - 📫 How to reach me: yashagrahari456@gmail.com